-- The admission requirements of the programme are available on the university's website and in the Programme Handbook; and it was noted that these requirements ensure gender equality.
-The Panel also notes that the majority of admitted students into the programme are female students; and students with special needs are admitted into the programme and provided with adequate support.
-During the virtual interviews, the Panel was informed that there are general requirements as well as programme-specific requirements.
-The admission to the BSBF programme requires a minimum score of 70% in high school. - The UoB has an orientation programme focused on developing English language skills, in addition to IT and basic mathematical competencies.
+- The admission requirements of the BSIBF programme are available on the university's website and in the Programme Handbook; and it was noted that these requirements ensure gender equality.
+The admission to the BSIBF programme requires a minimum score of 70% in high school.
+During the virtual interviews, the Panel was informed that the BSIBF programme requires the applicants to attend and pass additional interviews and written tests (General Aptitude Test).
+Students who do not pass the General Aptitude Test are required to complete a one-semester orientation programme prior to joining the BSIBF programme.
+The Panel also learned that students with disabilities are being admitted into the programme and provided with adequate support. - The orientation programme focuses on developing English language skills, in addition to IT and basic mathematical competencies.
 The Panel learned that students with 90% overall score in English courses in high school, or who pass the General Aptitude Test, or obtain a score of 500 in TOEFL or 5.5 in IELTS are exempted from the orientation programme.
 The Panel is satisfied with the remedial support provided to students. - The Panel notes that UoB specifies the requirements for recognition of credits obtained at other universities and from another programme within UoB.
 The process is administered by the Deanship of Admissions and Registration.
-The Panel is of a view that these admission requirements are adequate and appropriate for the BSBF programme.
+The Panel is of a view that these admission requirements are adequate and appropriate for the BSIBF programme.
 However, the Panel did not find any revision or feedback related to the admission criteria in accordance with national and international practices.
 From the submitted minutes of meeting and virtual interviews, the Panel found that the admission policy and requirements were not discussed.
 Therefore, the Panel recommends that the College should regularly revise the admission policy in light of student performance and feedback from relevant stakeholders and benchmark its requirements with other local, regional, and international universities.